Teaching and learning programs must meet NESA syllabus and NSW Department of Education requirements.

 Outcomes mapping grid

-Use the K-6 PDHPE outcomes mapping grid as a comprehensive outcomes checklist tool for the NSW K-6 PDHPE syllabus.
+Use the K-6 PDHPE outcomes mapping grids as a comprehensive outcomes checklist tool for the NSW PDHPE K-10 Syllabus.

-- assist you to identify and map the K-6 PDHPE outcomes and content to new and existing units of work
+- assist you to identify and map the K-6 PDHPE outcomes to new and existing units of work

-- identify where outcomes or content are not addressed through units of work to avoid gaps.
+- identify where outcomes are not addressed through units of work to avoid gaps.